Bernard Callinan: Professional career

 Returning to GHD from service in World War 2, Callinan developed the practice in Victoria and Tasmania, creating a vibrant and enthusiastic team with a reputation for efficiency and integrity.
 Callinan was a great believer in diversifying the scope of work that GHD performed, particularly in urban planning.
 He studied this subject at Melbourne University part-time and topped his class with honours.
 This enabled GHD to add another service to its offering and grow its relationships with local government clients.
 He was appointed chairman and managing director of the company in 1971 and received a Commander of the Order of the British Empire for his services to engineering.
 The following year he was presented with the Peter Nicol Russell Memorial Medal from the Institution of Engineers Australia.
 In 1977 he was knighted for services to engineering and retired from GHD in 1978, after 44 years of service.
 Callinan led the company through a period of rapid expansion, as it grew to 500 employees with offices around Australia and began to establish a global footprint.

-Callinan held many positions in the commercial field, including director of CSR Ltd, director of British Petroleum Company of Australia, chairman of the new Federal Parliament House Construction Authority, commissioner of the Australia Broadcasting Corporation and the State Electricity Commission of Victoria (SEC), deputy chancellor of La Trobe University and president of the Institute of Engineers Australia.
+Callinan held many positions in the commercial field, including director of CSR Ltd, director of British Petroleum Company of Australia, chairman of the new Federal Parliament House Construction Authority, commissioner of the Australian Broadcasting Corporation and the State Electricity Commission of Victoria (SEC), deputy chancellor of La Trobe University and president of the Institute of Engineers Australia.
 From 1963 he served as Commissioner of the SEC Victoria.